mistymyto/apush/F.gilded_age.md

 ### City Politics

+- **Political Machines**
-- <ins>Political Machines</ins> - organized groups of politicians, the boss at the top
+    - organized groups of politicians, the boss at the top
-- Provided immigrants with some welfare (housing, food, clothing, jobs) in exchange for their votes
+    - Provided immigrants with housing, food, clothing, & jobs for votes
-- "Boss": top politician who gave orders & jobs to supporters
+    - "Boss" - top politician who gave orders & jobs to supporters
-- Goal: to make money for the boss and create jobs in city government for the support of the machine
+    - Make money for the boss and create jobs in city government for the machine's support

-### "Boss" Tweed
+- "Boss" Tweed
     - William Tweed boss of the **Tammany Hall** political machine
     - NYC
     - Stole money from the cities and gained power by:
         - Submitting false bills for work that was never done
         - Hiring friends in exchange for favors
         - Bribing politicians
         - Hiring their own companies to do government work
         - Appointing election inspectors to tamper with voting results
     - Controlled the police and courts as well as many business operations
     - Tweed Courthouse
         - New York taxpayers were charged $11 million dollars this $3 million project
     - Thomas Nast Cartoons

 ### Presidential politics